mike-french/myrex/README.md

                  +----+
 ```
 Character classes `[...]` are implemented as alternate choices
-for all the enclosed characters, character ranges and _any character_ wildcard.
+for all the enclosed characters and character ranges.

 #### Quantifiers